Channel Noise Effects on Neural Synchronization: Introduction

 \section{Introduction}

-The human brain is estimated to contain over $100$ billion neurons, with each neuron connected to approximately $10^4$ other neurons. \cite{gerstner2014neuronal} Neurons influence each other through excitatory and inhibitory synaptic connections, and as a result, neurons in a network are rhythmically activated and inhibited through their synaptic connectivity \cite{buzsaki2006rhythms}.
-Most of the brain's cognitive functions are based on synchronized interactions of a large number of neurons distributed across different brain areas \cite{van2012neural,fries2005mechanism,fell2011role,schnitzler2005normal,singer1993synchronization}.
-For example, when monkeys learn categorical information (e.g., how to distinguish between groups of negative and positive objects), experiments have shown increased neural synchronization between the prefrontal cortex and the striatum \cite{antzoulatos2014increases}.
+The human brain is estimated to contain over $100$ billion neurons, with each neuron connected to approximately $10^4$ other neurons~\cite{gerstner2014neuronal}.
+Neurons influence each other through excitatory and inhibitory synaptic connections and, as a result, neurons in a network are rhythmically activated and inhibited through their synaptic connectivity~\cite{buzsaki2006rhythms}.
+Synchronized interactions across brain regions have been proposed to underly a wide variety of cognitive functions~\cite{van2012neural,fries2005mechanism,fell2011role,schnitzler2005normal,singer1993synchronization}.
+For example, when monkeys learn categorical information (e.g., how to distinguish between groups of negative and positive objects), experiments have shown increased neural synchronization between the prefrontal cortex and the striatum~\cite{antzoulatos2014increases}.

-In addition to the cognitive roles of synchronization, abnormal synchronization has been linked to a number of brain disorders such as epilepsy, schizophrenia, Alzheimer's disease, and Parkinson's disease\cite{abuhassan2014compensating,hammond2007pathological,uhlhaas2006neural}.
-For example, epilepsy has commonly been associated with excessive synchronization of neural populations \cite{jiruska2013synchronization,uhlhaas2006neural} whereas schizophrenia has been associated with impaired neural synchronization \cite{spencer2003abnormal,uhlhaas2010abnormal}.
-In combination with cognitive function, it is clear that the balance between synchronized and asynchronized neural oscillations plays a pivotal role in healthy brain activity.
+In addition to the cognitive roles of synchronization, abnormal synchronization has been linked to a number of brain disorders such as epilepsy, schizophrenia, Alzheimer's disease, and Parkinson's disease~\cite{abuhassan2014compensating,hammond2007pathological,uhlhaas2006neural}.
+For example, epilepsy has commonly been associated with excessive synchronization of neural populations~\cite{jiruska2013synchronization,uhlhaas2006neural}, whereas schizophrenia has been associated with impaired neural synchronization~\cite{spencer2003abnormal,uhlhaas2010abnormal}.
+In combination with cognitive functions, it is clear that the balance between synchronized and asynchronized neural oscillations plays an important role in healthy brain activity.